searching-sancaras-ISMIR22/in_search_of_sancaras/README.md

 ### 5. Reproducibility

 `experiments/` contains various one-off scripts related to the development process and paper.
-The following are relevant to reproduce the paper results...
+The following are relevant to reproducing the results in the paper...

 Extract silence/stability masks - `python experiments/mask_extraction.py`